lit/rfcs/rfcs/NNN-form-associated-mixin.md

 }
 ```

-Becauase decorators are used to denote the important form fields, name of the form value field does not need to be `value`.
-For instance, a checkbox element could
+Because decorators are used to denote the important form fields, the name of the
+form value field does not need to be `value`.
+For instance, a checkbox element
-use the field `checked`:
+could use the field `checked`:

 ```ts